 Well, there you have it.
 Bible verses about brothers, but also Bible verses about what true love is all about.
 If only we were all at the place in which our hearts were clean enough to live out this agape love of Christ.
 All of the drama would disappear.
 Am I right?

 While researching Bible verses about brothers, I came across a couple of sites that had helpful tips.
 For further study on siblings, check them out 🙂

 I want my house to be peaceful and full of love, but I also want God to be the one changing hearts.
 I think that is key to brotherly love.
 Allowing God to come in and work in our hearts.

-With that in mind, check out these other devotional type posts to saturate your home in the word of God.
+With that in mind, check out these other devotional-type posts to saturate your home with the word of God.